Table of Contents hide

 AWS Application Load Balancer -ALB

-- An Application Load Balancer is a load balancing option for the ELB service that operates at the layer 7 (application layer) and allows defining routing rules based on content across multiple services or containers running on one or more EC2 instances.
+- Application Load Balancer operates at layer 7 (application layer) and allows defining routing rules based on content across multiple services or containers running on one or more EC2 instances

 - scales the load balancer as traffic to the application changes over time.